hrsht-13/Audio_Classification/README.md

 comparision with scipy --scipy gives the actual sample rate.

 advantage of using librosa-
-1. it tries to converge the signals i.e. into mono.
+1. it tries to converge the signals i.e. into mono (single channel).
 2. it can represent an audio signal with respect to a normalized pattern [-1,1].
 3. it converts the sample rate to 22 kH.

+To extract features from the normalized audio file we will use  Mel-Frequency Cepstral Coeefficients(MFCC)